aydemiromer/Flutter-ticketApp/README.md

 ## What I did ?

 I made an application close to the given design.
 Apart from that, drawing and displaying data with mvvm and provider in the ticket detail field.
 I did the login post process directly without using status management.For the popup in the login screen of the application, I have selected it according to the platform.
-Cupertino for IOS, alert dialog for android is used.
+Cupertino for IOS, alert dialog for android is used.In general, the variables always came from fixed folders, so I tried to make a responsive design and a nice folder.

 ## What I couldn't create ?